CheesyChocolate/ScholarDB/doc/scholarDB.md

 # Queries by Grouping (10 Points)

-## Create 3 queries using GROUP BY clause.
+## Create 3 queries using GROUP BY clause. -- Behnam Lal Moghaddam

 ```sql
 -- Query 1: Count the number of enrollments for each course